viktorsubic382/rsschool-cv/cv.md

  **As Key Engineering**
 #### Technical department.
  Technical consultant.<br/>
-Work in the field of procurement,tender purchases and supply of production and laboratory equipment<br/>
-(medical and microbiological equipment)., project creation and management in CRM systems.
-Consultation<br/>
-and selection of laboratory and production equipment according to the technical specifications of the<br/>
+Work in the field of procurement,tender purchases and supply of production and laboratory equipment (medical and microbiological equipment)., project creation and management in CRM systems.
+Consultation and selection of laboratory and production equipment according to the technical specifications of the customer.
-customer.
 Take part in engineering projects (consultation, negotiations with customers) to equip productions with laboratory and measuring equipment, production lines.
 Commissioning and FAT/SAT performance.